-Offer for Sale at Public Auction 957.81 acres of state land currently held in trust for the benefit of Common Schools.
+Offer for Sale at Public Auction 160 acres of state land currently held in trust for the benefit of Common Schools.
 Revenue from the sale would be deposited in a special account, with monies from other sales around the State, to purchase replacement lands meeting acquisition criteria related to legal access, productivity, potential income and proximity to existing state ownership which would then be held in trust for the benefit of the same beneficiary Trusts in relative proportion.
 The proposed sale is part of a program called Land Banking authorized by the 2003 Legislature, and updated by the 2007 Legislature.
 The purpose of the program is for the Department of Natural Resources and Conservation to overall, diversify uses of land holdings of the various Trusts, improve the sustained rate of return to the Trusts, improve access to state trust land and consolidate ownership.
 Three maps are attached to this EA checklist: 1.
-Labeled "Liberty County - Land Banking Priorities" is a general map of all state land within the county (blue) and those parcels of land considered for sale under land banking (red).
-2. .
-Labeled "Toole County - Land Banking Priorities" is a general map of all state land within the county (blue) and those parcels of land considered for sale under land banking (red).
-"Appendix B" is a satellite imagery map that indicates the tracts considered for sale in the EA checklist.
+Labeled "Teton County - Land Banking Priorities" is a general map of all state land within the county (blue) and those parcels of land considered for sale under land banking (red).
+2. Labeled "Appendix B" is a satellite imagery map that indicates the tract considered for sale in the EA checklist.